LVLM-COUNT: Enhancing the Counting Ability of Large Vision-Language Models: Experiments

 \section{Experiments}

 In this section, we present the performance results of different LVLMs and their enhanced performance results using our method on a counting-specific dataset, a counting benchmark taken from a popular vision datasets, and a challenging counting benchmark that we propose using emoji icons.
 Additionally, we show the success of our design in enhancing counting performance on one of the most challenging counting datasets that features heavy occlusions and complex backgrounds.
-The code to reproduce the experiments can be found here: \href{https://github.com/mrghofrani/lvlm-count}{https://github.com/mrghofrani/lvlm-count}.
+The code to reproduce the experiments is available at our GitHub repository \footnote{Our GitHub repository is available at: \url{https://github.com/MuhammadFetrat/lvlm-count}}.